At A Glance

 Voices heard in the program:

-Alan Greenberger is an architect and former Chair Deputy Mayor for Planning and Economic Development, and Commerce Director.
+Alan Greenberger is an architect and Fellow at the Lindy Institute for Urban Innovation at Drexel University.
+He is a Trustee of the Association for Public Art, Chair of the Philadelphia Art Commission, and former Deputy Mayor for Planning and Economic Development and former Commerce Director.

 Allen C. Guelzo is the Director of the Civil War Era Studies Program at Gettysburg College, Pennsylvania.